Restaurant-Style Vegan Chicken Parmesan

 How to Make Vegan Chicken Parmesan

-1. Freeze, thaw, and press your tofu!
-If you’ve frozen tofu before, you know what a kickass texture it takes on after being thawed.
+- Freeze, thaw, and press your tofu!
+If you’ve frozen tofu before, you know what a kicka$$ texture it takes on after being thawed.
 So meaty!
-We call this method the Tofu Freezer Trick
+We call this method the Tofu Freezer Trick.

-5. Lay it atop a mountain of saucy pasta, pour yourself a glass of sangiovese, and dig in!
+- Lay it atop a mountain of saucy pasta (we love our veggie spaghetti sauce for this!), pour yourself a glass of sangiovese, and dig in!

 And wait, there’s more: The tofu cutlets freeze so well, friends!
 Just bread, bake, let ’em cool, and freeze.
 I have so much nerdy excitement for the freeze-ablitiy of this recipe!! 🤣